wix/react-native-calendars/README.md

   onDayLongPress={(day) => {console.log('selected day', day)}}
   // Month format in calendar title.
 Formatting values: http://arshaw.com/xdate/#Formatting monthFormat={'yyyy MM'}
+  // Display the calendar in week view rather than month view weekView={false}
   // Handler which gets executed when visible month changes in calendar.
 Default = undefined onMonthChange={(month) => {console.log('month changed', month)}}
   // Hide month navigation arrows.
 Default = false hideArrows={true}
+  // Position the calendar arrows on the left or right ("left", "right") arrowPosition={""}
   // Replace default arrows with custom ones (direction can be 'left' or 'right') renderArrow={(direction) => (<Arrow/>)}
   // Do not show days of other months in month page.
 Default = false